-In September 2023, the BCUC issued its decision on Stage 1 of the GCOC Proceeding ("GCOC Stage 1 Decision") for FBC and FEI.
-In its decision, the BCUC determined that FBC's deemed equity component of capital structure and allowed ROE will change from 40 per cent and 9.15 per cent to 41 per cent and 9.65 per cent, respectively, effective January 1, 2023.
-The BCUC also determined that neither a formulaic ROE automatic adjustment mechanism nor specific criteria or other triggers for future cost of capital proceedings are warranted, and instead will remain in effect until otherwise determined by the BCUC.
+In September 2023, the BCUC issued its decision on Stage 1 of the Generic Cost of Capital ("GCOC") Proceeding ("GCOC Stage 1 Decision") for FBC and FEI.
+In its decision, the BCUC determined that FBC's deemed equity component of capital structure and allowed ROE will change from 40 percent and 9.15 percent to 41 percent and 9.65 percent, respectively, effective January 1, 2023.
+The 2023 year-to-date net impact of the change in cost of capital was recognized in the third quarter of 2023.
+The BCUC also determined that neither a formulaic

+ROE automatic adjustment mechanism nor specific criteria or other triggers for future cost of capital proceedings are warranted, and instead will remain in effect until otherwise determined by the BCUC.